All Episodes

 Many of them called themselves the Peace Democrats by the spring of 1863 before Gettysburg, before the victories, before it started to look like the Union might win, it looked like the Union might lose.

-The Peace Democrats uh were uh a group of uh folks, including very interestingly, an Ohio Congressman, Clement Villandingham, looked a lot like John Mertha, and talked like him, too.
+And so the Peace Democrats, the Republicans called them Copperheads, the Peace Democrats were a group of folks, including very interestingly, an Ohio congressman, Clement Vallandingham, looked a lot like John Murtha and talked like him too.

 Lincoln, he said, was fighting for abolition of slavery, not for the Union.

-This is the way they talked.
+You know, this is the way they talked.

-The peace Democrats said that Lincoln's policies were policies of quote, debt, defeat, and sepulchres, sepulchres being the 19th century word for coffin.
+The Peace Democrats said that Lincoln's policies were policies of, quote, debt, defeat, and sepulchres, sepulchres being the 19th century word for coffin.

 Okay?

-All Bush is doing is driving us into debt, defeat, and uh the coffins are coming home with our boys and girls.
+All Bush is doing is driving us into debt, defeat, and the coffins are coming home with our boys and girls.

 Fighting for abolition, not the Union.